Parkway Life Real Estate Investment Trust's (SGX:C2PU) Stock Has Seen Strong Momentum: Does That Call For Deeper Study Of Its Financial Prospects?

 How Do You Calculate Return On Equity?

-Or for Parkway Life Real Estate Investment Trust:
+So, based on the above formula, the ROE for Parkway Life Real Estate Investment Trust is:

-Parkway Life Real Estate Investment Trust's Debt And Its 14% ROE
+A Side By Side comparison of Parkway Life Real Estate Investment Trust's Earnings Growth And 2.9% ROE